yasemingirgin/yasemingirgin.github.io/README.md

 ### About Me

 I am a PhD candidate in Sociology at Boston University.
-My research spans economic sociology, organizations, culture, strategy, and social psychology.
+My research lies at the intersection of economic sociology, organizations, culture, strategy, and social psychology.

 ### Dissertation Research
-My research examines how identity shapes market competition.
-Using the Turkish film and television industry as an empirical setting, I investigate how identity influences market coordination, strategic behavior, and competitive outcomes under conditions of heightened visibility and audience scrutiny.
+My dissertation examines how identity affects market competition.
+Drawing on the Turkish film and television industry as a distinctive empirical setting, I examine how visibility and audience dynamics shape coordination, strategic behavior, and market outcomes.

 Committee: Jonathan Mijs (Advisor), Alya Guseva, Neha Gondal, Ezra Zuckerman